nicolanapa/portfolio/README.md

 ## Server's status

 If the site doesn't load, the server might be off since it's not always on.
-You my Server is off then check the [Netlify option](https://nicolanapa.netlify.app) If it's taking too long to load the website then the cause might be the DNS i'm using (Duck DNS)
+If my Server is off then check the [Netlify option](https://nicolanapa.netlify.app) If it's taking too long to load the website then the cause might be the DNS i'm using (Duck DNS)

 ## Server's specs